olpeh/olpeh.github.io/_posts/2017-11-19-hello-world.md

 title: Hello world
 date: 2017-11-19 00:00:00 Z
 layout: post
-excerpt: "Setting up my personal blog and posting my first blog post"
+excerpt: "Setting up my personal blog and posting my first blog post."
 ---

-# Hello world
+# Hello world!

 For a long time, I have been thinking about starting a blog.
 I have just never got it done.
 Last week I was participating in a `Thought Leadership Workshop` at work and got the boost needed for starting a blog.
-So, now finally my blog sees the daylight!
+So, now, finally my blog sees the daylight!
 Amazing.

 In my blog I'm going to write about software development and stuff that I have learned while programming.

 So in order to get started with blogging, I'll start by writing about the steps that were needed in order to set up this blog.
+In this blog post I'm writing about how to setup HTTPS for a GitHub page using a custom domain.

 ## First step - custom domain